 3. Christine Moore shares a Peppermint Lollipop recipe that involves putting pieces of hard candy into the molds before you pour the lollipop mixture.
 That gives you a really cool-looking lollipop with a neat taste surprise at the end.

 4. You can actually make a very tasty lollipop without refined sugar, corn syrup or artificial sweeteners.
 You can instead use honey and fruit juice.
-Just add whatever flavoring you like to this recipe, and you’ve got a delicious, sweet lollipop without any of those chemical additives.
+Just swap out the cinnamon with any flavoring you prefer, and you’ve got a delicious, sweet lollipop without any of those chemical additives.
 You can also adapt most any other recipe to this one, if you just want to eliminate the chemical sweeteners.
 Note: this is not necessarily suitable for diabetics, as it still contains natural sugars.
 This is for people who can tolerate sugar, but just prefer less chemically refined versions of it.
 You can also use sugar in non-refined forms (look for “evaporated cane juice”, “turbinado sugar”, etc.), if that suits your purpose.

 5. And what about chocolate lollipops?
 That recipe is easy enough for kids to help with, because you’re just melting chocolate bars, letting them cool in the mold and inserting the stick.
 Very simple, and you know how good they’re going to taste.
 Again, if you’re trying to avoid refined sugar and other chemical sweeteners, look at the Paul Newman line of chocolate bars, Green & Black and a few others found at shops like Whole Foods.
 They use evaporated cane sugar.